ohmpi/ohmpi/doc/source/source_rst/software/operations/interfaces.rst

 To access the Python API, make sure that:
 - the PYTHONPATH has been correctly configured to export the location of the ohmpi module;
-- you are in the Python environment created earlier (*souce ohmpy/bin/activate*)
+- you are in the Python environment created earlier (*source ohmpy/bin/activate*)

 Both of these can be done by executing